statisticsnorway/maskinporten-guardian/README.md

 So, you want to become a trusted party?
 You will need to:

-1. Get hold of a maskinporten client ID associated with the API(s) that you want to consume.
+1. Get hold of a Maskinporten client ID associated with the API(s) that you want to consume.
 Administrators of _[Samarbeidsportalen](https://samarbeid.digdir.no/)_ can help you with this.
 If in doubt, post a question on the
-   #hjelp_dapla slack channel.
+   #hjelp_dapla Slack channel.

-2. You will need information about the API you want consume - including the required Maskinporten _data scopes_.
-This is typically something you will need to get from the API provider.
+2. Obtain information about the Maskinporten _data scopes_ for the API you are consuming.
+The API provider should be able to supply this.

-3. The default and preferred way to access Maskinporten Guardian is via so-called _Service Account Users_.
-These users are associated with applications - not persons.
-Ask Team Statistikktjenester to help you create a _Service Account User_ associated with your maskinporten client ID.
-You will get access to a keycloak service account user ID and password that can be used to retrieve a service account keycloak token.
+3. The default and preferred way to access Maskinporten Guardian is via so-called _M2M Users_ (Machine-to-machine).
+4. These users are associated with applications - not persons.
+Ask _Team Statistikktjenester_ to help you create a _Keycloak M2M User account_ associated with your Maskinporten client ID.
+They will give you a Keycloak M2M user ID and password that can later be used to retrieve an M2M Keycloak token.

    It is possible to access Maskinporten Guardian via your personal user account (using personal keycloak token) as well.
-In this case you will need to ask Team Argus to configure Maskinporten Guardian to trust your user account for the maskinporten client ID.
+In this case you will need to ask _Team Statistikktjenester_ to configure Maskinporten Guardian to trust your user account for the Maskinporten client ID.

-4. With your keycloak token (either a service account or a personal) you will be able to query Maskinporten Guardian for a Maskinporten access tokens.
-Then, use the Maskinporten access token to query the API you want to consume.
+5. With your Keycloak token (either M2M or personal) you will be able to query Maskinporten Guardian for a Maskinporten access token.
+Then, use the Maskinporten access token to query the Maskinporten-protected API.

 ## Examples